-Alan Muskat is author of Wild Mushrooms: A Taste of Enchantment and is known as the Mushroom Man to thousands of fungi fans.
+Alan Muskat is author of Wild Mushrooms: A Taste of Enchantment, and is known as the Mushroom Man to thousands of fungi fans.
 He has popped up on Bizarre Foods with Andrew Zimmern, The History Channel, PBS, and in The New Yorker, Southern Living, and Country Living.
 He’s even preached on Voice of America.
 A graduate of Princeton University, Alan supplies nearly 400 pounds of wild mushrooms a year to over 30 local clients including the Biltmore Estate, The Grove Park Inn and Richmond Hill Inn.

 Andrew Goodheart Brown is a consultant for ecological agriculture in Central & South America, Europe, Africa and Asia.
 With a Masters in Sustainable Use of Natural Resources, Andrew is a Permaculture teacher, an endangered species observer and field biologist, and teacher of natural food cuisine.
 He shares a permaculture homestead with lush gardens, orchard, craft gallery, small home brewery and broom-making shop with his partner, Chiwa.

 Ashley Cooper, M.Ed. is the Creative Catalyst for Mycelium.
 Guided by her insatiable curiosity and reverence for life, Ashley creates experiences where learning ignites and meaningful action takes root.
 She has a gift for facilitating groups and cultivating environments where people feel inspired to be genuine and actively participate.
 In communities and organizations, Ashley builds bridges and connects ideas, resources and people.
-Over the last 14 years, she has worked in a variety of settings from organizational strategic development with foundations and non-profits to curriculum development and programmatic implementation in schools.
+She has worked in a variety of settings from organizational strategic development with foundations and non-profits to curriculum development and programmatic implementation in schools.
 Ashley has produced and facilitated intimate community events and collaborated on large initiatives, such as Seeds of Compassion, a five-day event with the Dalai Lama, Desmond Tutu and other leading scientists.
 Recent clients include Whole Systems Associates, The Bush Foundation, Asheville-Buncombe Sustainable Communities Initiative, Heart of the Healer Foundation, LEAF in Schools & Streets, Asheville-Buncombe County Economic Development Coalition, Odyssey Learning Community and Rainbow Mountain Children’s School.
 In 2010, she served as the Executive Director of TEDxNextGenerationAsheville.

 Bill Whipple is a fruit orchardist, homesteader, community volunteer, Vaudeville performer, and new papa to baby –x–.
 Bill runs the Barkslip Fruit School and organizes stewardship of the five edible parks in Asheville, with an emphasis on community building and outreach to schools.
 Bill also runs his own micro-nursery and urban permaculture site, and pear orchard genome demonstration orchard on his farm in West Virginia.